-- Add all dry ingredients; gradually add to creamed mixture until completely blended.
+- Add all dry ingredients; gradually add to the creamed mixture until thoroughly blended.

-- If desired add a dash of peppermint oil and food coloring of choice to icing – I used blue, you can use any color you desire.
+- If desired, add a dash of peppermint oil and food coloring of choice to icing – I used blue, you can use any color you want.